robertmaxwilliams/max-website/blog/2018-11-1-Emacs-Custom-Syntax.md

                   ("^\\s-*(\\(defun5\\)" 1 font-lock-keyword-face)))

 Figuring out that this process is known by the strange name "font lock" took as long as anything else.
-Then hardest part was noticing the `1` and `2` that could be used as the second argument.
+Then the hardest part was noticing the `1` and `2` that could be used as the second argument.
 They seem to take the nth return from the regular expression, so that it can match `defun5` to find the function's name, then discard the part of the match that is `defun5`.
 Regular expressions are confusing.